mpolitano/bounded-exhaustive-api-testgen/README.md

 - `beapi/no-matching/builders` &rarr;  `BLD` configuration
 - `beapi/no-matching/no-builders` &rarr;  `NoOpt` configuration

 The data stored in this CSV file corresponds to that displayed in **Table 2** of **Section 4.2** of the paper.
 This paper table only shows, for certain scopes (**s**), the times spent on generation for each configuration, for the case studies mentioned in the section below.
-It is important to note that the times in the paper table are shown in seconds while in the CSV report, they are displayed in milliseconds.
+It is important to note that the times in the paper table are shown in seconds, while in the CSV report they are displayed in milliseconds.
+Finally, when the CSV report does not show data for a certain case study, it means that  the time limit has been  exceeded (timeout set to 1 hour).

 ### Available case studies